Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Appendix: miscellaneous considerations

-\end{proof} We remark that the result of \Cref{cm+1dividescm-a} actually characterizes reduced and indecomposable rings: in fact, let $R$ be a ring such that whenever $c^{m+1}$ divides $c^{m}$, then $c$ is either zero or a unit.
-If $e\in R$ is idempotent, then obviously $e^{2}$ divides $e$, and therefore $e=0$ or $e$ is a unit, and in the latter case we have $1=ee^{-1}=e^{2}e^{-1}=e$, which shows that $R$ is indecomposable.
-On the other hand, if $a\in R$ is nilpotent, say $a^{n}=0$, with $n\geq 1$, then obviously $a$ cannot be a unit (recall that $R$ is a nonzero ring), and since $a^{n+1}=0$ trivially divides $a^{n}=0$, it follows that $a=0$, and consequently $R$ is reduced.
+We remark that the result of \Cref{cm+1dividescm-a} actually characterizes reduced indecomposable rings: in fact, let $R$ be a ring such that whenever $c^{m+1}$ divides $c^{m}$, then $c$ is either zero or a unit.
+On the one hand, if $e\in R$ is idempotent, then obviously $e^{2}$ divides $e$, and therefore $e=0$ or $e$ is a unit, and in the latter case we have $1=ee^{-1}=e^{2}e^{-1}=e$, which shows that $R$ is indecomposable.
+On the other hand, if $a\in R$ is nilpotent, say $a^{n}=0$, with $n\geq 1$, then obviously $a$ cannot be a unit (recall that $R$ is a nonzero ring), and since $0=a^{n+1}$ trivially divides $0=a^{n}$, it follows that $a=0$, and consequently $R$ is reduced.

-From the very definition of polynomials and their multiplication, it follows that $0$ is the only polynomial infinitely divisible by $x$.
-This will be used in the proof of the following result, which shares the same spirit of \Cref{redunits}, but concerning indecomposability:

-\begin{proposition} For any ring $R$, a polynomial $e\in R[x]$ is idempotent if and only if $e$ is constant and idempotent in $R$.
-In particular, $R$ is indecomposable if and only if $R[x]$ is indecomposable.